Technology / System Admin

 head /var/log/boot.log

-Head for the first 10 lines of the file
+Head shows the first ten lines of the file:

 tail /var/log/boot.log

-Tail for the last 10 lines of the file
+Tail for the last ten lines of the file

-The same goes for the /var/log/messages file as well, as it can contain helpful messages about why your system is experiencing boot issues.
-If your system is running a later version of Linux and you are able to get to a command line, then you can run the command journalctl.
+The same goes for the /var/log/messages file, as it can also contain helpful hints about why your system is experiencing boot issues.
+If your system is running a later version of Linux and you can get to a command line, then you can run the command journalctl.

 journalctl

-Running this command will give you an output from the SystemD logs, and it can help you to pinpoint the exact issue that is plaguing your system.
+Running this command gives you an output from the SystemD logs, and it can help you pinpoint the exact issue plaguing your system.

-One of the advantages of Linux for administrators is the fact that it stores so much information about the current state of the machine that it is running on.
-This is very valuable when you run into boot issues that are preventing the system from booting up.
+One of the advantages of Linux for administrators is that it stores so much information about the current state of the machine it is running on.
+This is valuable when you run into issues preventing the system from booting up.

-Even better is the fact that most of the log files are stored as plain text, so even if you are unable to boot the system up into a shell environment then you will still be able to do some investigative digging on the system.
+Even better, most of the log files are stored as plain text, so even if you are unable to boot the system up into a shell environment, you can still do some investigative digging on the system.

 df -h